leondoes/productgrid/README.md

 Future TODOS:

 Bug:
--Account dropdown menu needs to appear in front of other page elements
+-Account dropdown menu needs to close when blicking outside of menu

 TODO for now:

--Add proper right and left margins to website
+-impalement sort by name to product list page

--Ask Dylan
+-Add proper right and left margins to website -https://www.joshwcomeau.com/css/full-bleed/

 - Homepage
   - Add an AD to the homepage, container with img <a> for link, button, changes on resize, flexbox, div with text